 Wiggin and Dana LLP

 In addition to health care litigation, Erika’s practice includes litigation, arbitration, and counseling on a wide variety of complex commercial and civil litigation issues.
 A seasoned franchise litigator, Erika has arbitrated and litigated dozens of franchise cases and has been chosen by her peers for listing in The Best Lawyers in America in the Franchise category.
-Erika has extensive experience in litigating environmental disputes in state and federal courts.
 She also regularly counsels the firm’s clients on the requirements of federal and state antitrust law.

-Erika received her J.D. cum laude from New York University School of Law, where she was Editor-in-Chief at the Environmental Law Journal.
-After law school, Erika served as law clerk to Justice Richard N. Palmer and Justice Francis M. McDonald on the Connecticut Supreme Court and later served as Executive Assistant to Chief Justice Francis M. McDonald on the Connecticut Supreme Court.
-Erika received a B.A. with distinction from Cornell University in 1995.
+Before joining Wiggin and Dana, Erika served as law clerk to Justice Richard N. Palmer and Justice Francis M. McDonald on the Connecticut Supreme Court and later served as Executive Assistant to Chief Justice Francis M. McDonald on the Connecticut Supreme Court.